 I study stratification in education and the labor market.
 Some of my current work looks at the potential of school choice policies to attenuate or exacerbate patterns of inequality and segregation in public K-12 education.
-My dissertation explored nontraditional pathways to and through postsecondary education, including a focus on older adults who return to school.
-Additional projects examine the implications of workplace institutions and practices -- including unions and wage secrecy policies -- for workers' wages.
+I am also interested in students' nontraditional pathways to and through postsecondary education, including a focus on older adults who return to school.
+Additional projects examine the implications of workplace institutions and practices -- including unions and policies barring workers from discussing their earnings with their colleagues -- for workers' wages.

 I am an assistant professor in the Department of Sociology at the University of Western Ontario (in Canada).
 I earned my PhD in sociology from the University of Washington, and completed a postdoctoral fellowship at Washington University in St. Louis.

 Please click here for my CV.